Kimitsuna-Goblin/extClark/README.md

 <BR>
-If you want to use this tool for non-Japanese patients, it is recommended to adjust the adult weights (criterions) and/or the segmentations of children ages with analysing data of body dimensions of the country or the race of the target patients.
+If you want to use this tool for non-Japanese patients, it is recommended to adjust the adult weights (criterions) and/or the segmentations of children ages with analysing data of body dimensions of the target patient's country or race.

 [linkref_j]: http://jspe.umin.jp/medical/taikaku.html "日本人小児の体格の評価"
 [linkref_e]: http://jspe.umin.jp/eng/index.html "The Japanese Society for Pediatric Endocrinology"